FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The estimated pure delay for the stage.
 This value will almost always be positive to indicate a delayed signal.
 Due to the difficulty in estimating the pure delay of a stage and because dispersion is neglected, this value should be considered nominal.
 Normally the delay would be corrected by the recording system and the correction applied would be specified in <Correction> below.
 See the Decimation Section in the StationXML documentation for a schematic description of delay sign convention.
+Representation of floating-point numbers used as measurements.

 .. tabularcolumns::|l|l|l|1|1|